-The UK’s Chief Medical Officers' (CMO) reccomend that both men and women are safest not to regularly drink more than 14 units a week.
-14 single measures of 40% spirit is equal to the CMO's alcohol unit guidelines.
+The UK’s Chief Medical Officers' (CMO) low risk drinking guidelines advise that both men and women are safest not to regularly drink more than 14 units a week.
+14 single measures of 40% spirit equals 14 units so is equal to the CMOs' guideline.

-If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
+If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions such as liver and heart disease, and seven types of cancer.
 Find out more about the effects of alcohol.

 You may be surprised to know that a 25ml measure 40% ABV shot of dark spirit, like whisky, with mixer contains 106 calories, similar to a chocolate mousse.